‘Pokemon GO’: New Tools Give In-Depth Look At Gym Strategy

 So what makes the Triple Dex so special?
 When you head over to the site, you’re presented with a simple window; pick your Pokemon and go.
 When you do, you get a set of behind-the-scenes battle statistics on that Pokemon: each move it can possibly have, broken down between “fast moves” and “charge moves,” with a set of statistics on each.
 The most important one is DPS (gamer shorthand for Damage Per Second) which is a good measurement of the move’s actual power; it’s calculated by dividing damage by duration.
 It also lists how much energy each move generates or consumes

 To put that a little more succinctly, a one-second move which does 20 damage has the same DPS (and thus, the same actual damage) as a move which does 10 damage in 0.5 seconds.
 Pokemon GO only displays move damage, and it can be hard for players to work out which of a set of moves is actually stronger.
-For an example of that, let’s look at Dragonite, which has two potential fast moves: Dragon Breath, which does 6 damage, or Steel Wing, which does 15 damage.
+For an example of that, let’s look at Dragonite, which has two potential fast moves: Dragon Breath, which does six damage, or Steel Wing, which does 15 damage.
 On the surface, Steel Wing looks like the better move, but taking duration into account, Dragon Breath actually comes out ahead.
-We can also see that Dragon Breath generates drastically more energy – almost 20 points for each 4 that Steel Wing grants.
+We can also see that Dragon Breath generates drastically more energy – almost 20 points for each four that Steel Wing grants.

 Using that information, Triple Dex lists which moveset is the best for your Pokemon in terms of pure damage, which can be pretty handy when deciding which Pokemon to power up.
-More importantly, it calculates which other Pokemon yours is most- and least-effective against based on those damage statistics.
+More importantly, it calculates which other Pokemon yours is most – and least – effective against based on those damage statistics.

 As many have pointed out, it’s not a perfect system; it doesn’t take survivability into account, and that’s important.
 But it reveals a lot of useful information and helps make better decisions – if you’ve been playing for any length of time, you know that CP is a relatively unimportant statistic.
-That’s borne out by the Triple Dex: there are for example only five Pokemon which beat the low-CP Tangela, which has an absolute maximum CP of 2208 at level 40, when pitted against Vaporeon, max 3157 (as per Pokemon GO Hub.)
+That’s borne out by the Triple Dex: there are for example only five Pokemon which beat the low-CP Tangela, which has an absolute maximum CP of 2208 at level 40, when pitted against Vaporeon, max 3157 (as per Pokemon GO Hub).
 These numbers take type advantages into account, and that changes the playing field significantly.

 There’s a lot of information to dig into there, and you should spend some time with it, but probably the biggest takeaway is what works best against the most popular gym defenders.
 You probably know that there are only a few Pokemon which show up in gyms with any regularity; most of them are listed on the Gamepress defender tier list (which was just updated to include Slowbro on Tier 2.)
 Gyms are overwhelmingly filled with Snorlax, Lapras, Dragonite and Gyarados (which isn’t actually a good defender, but has high CP) and a few Pokemon you wouldn’t expect stand out as counters to them.